 Except Rickey tries his "snatch catch," and drops the ball!

 "I thought Casey's eyes were gonna pop outta their sockets," Mickey Mantle tells Red Smith of the New York Herald Tribune after the game.

 Lou Brock is up.
 Few men ever looked more like a great base stealer.
 Few men ever looked less like one than Wagner.
-But he was called the Flying Dutchman for a reason, and he steals 2nd.
+But Wagner was called the Flying Dutchman for a reason, and he steals 2nd.
 Clemens is nervous now, and he walks Brock.
-Now the tying and go-ahead runs are on., with Jackie Robinson coming up.
+Now the tying and go-ahead runs are on, with Jackie Robinson coming up.

 Casey wastes no time.
 Out comes Clemens, and in comes his "money pitcher," Whitey Ford.
-Never mind that there won't be another lefty coming to bat until Carlton (if he were to bat for himself), 6 places away: The Ol' Perfesser wants someone who knows how to pitch to Jackie, and Whitey's the only one left in his bullpen who's ever faced him.
+Never mind that there won't be another lefty coming to bat until Carlton (if he were to bat for himself), 6 places away.
+And never mind that the pitcher's spot is up next in his own order, meaning that Whitey will be pitching only this inning.
+The Ol' Perfesser wants someone who knows how to pitch to Jackie, and Whitey's the only one left in his bullpen who's ever faced him.

 McGraw got what he needed from Jackie, and calls him back.
 Up steps Ernie Banks, a righthander.
 But Whitey fools him on some nasty breaking pitch.

 From the dugout, Jackie turns to the unrelated Frank Robinson and says, "Must've been his cut fastball.
 You know, the one where he cuts the ball with his wedding ring."

 "Check Yogi's shinguards," Frank says.
 "I know Elston Howard used to scuff the ball on them for Whitey."